Core Collection Full Record Details

 View Researcher Profile and ORCID

 This table lists the authors who have claimed the document as their work.
-Click an identifier to view the author's publication list on their researcher profile, hosted on Publons, or ORCID.
+Click an identifier to view the author's publication list on their Web of Science Researcher Profile or ORCID.
 An author may have a Web of Science ResearcherID number or an ORCID, or both.

-If you're the author of the article, add it to your researcher profile, hosted on Publons, by selecting Claim on Publons - Track Citations from the drop-down menu.
+If you're the author of the article, add it to your researcher profile by selecting Add to my researcher profile from the Export drop down menu.

 For more information about ORCID, visit orcid.org.